 One way or another though, you’ve got to decide what matters to you if you want to have any hope of getting it.

-Plan When and How You Will Tell Your Spouse You Want a Divorce.
+6. Plan When and How You Will Tell Your Spouse That You Want a Divorce

-If you want to give yourself the best chance of getting through your divorce without completely destroying yourself, you need to put together a proper team.
+If you want to give yourself the best chance of getting through your divorce without completely destroying everything you care about, you need to put together a proper team.
 That team will be there to help you and to support you all the way through your divorce.

 No matter who is on your team, or how large or small it is, there is one thing you need to always remember: No one should go through a divorce alone.